The Complete Guide to Premiere Pro Color Correction

 Like in the Basic Correction section, the HDR White slider is inactive until you choose High Dynamic Range in the panel menu.

 The HSL Secondaries Section

 This section lets you create interesting looks, make your viewers focus on the right parts of the image, and so on.
 You can select pixels within a selected range of hue, saturation, and lightness and adjust only those pixels.
-You’re actually making a mask that is defined by a color key, if that helps you understand what is going on—if not, don’t worry.
+It’s essentially a mask that’s defined by a color key, if that helps.
+If not, don’t worry.
 I’ll explain further.

 This where you can fix a skin tone after adding a teal tint, make a dress or a logo stand out from the rest of the image, and so on.
 You can also hit the Invert Mask button to invert the selection and adjust all other pixels instead, preserving the selected ones as they are.